 Penn World Tables.
 Freely available data on population, national income accounts and prices, from 1950.

 Statistical Abstract of the United States.
 Summary statistics on the social, political and economic organization of the United States with data from a variety of federal agencies.
-Earlier versions of the Statistical Abstract from 1878 to 2012 are available on the U.S Census Bureau's web site
+Earlier versions of the Statistical Abstract available on the U.S Census Bureau's web site

 United States Census Bureau.
 The principal source of periodic U.S demographic data.
 Major programs include the Census of Population and Housing available via American Factfinder and the American Communiyt Survey.